damianhakert/damianhakert.github.io/source/_posts/2015-06-16-gitlab-com-and-logjam.markdown

 author_twitter: maxlazio
 ---

 We've previously announced [security advisory for Logjam vulnerability](https://about.gitlab.com/2015/05/21/security-advisory-for-logjam-vulnerability/).
-In that announcement we've mentioned that GitLab.com is using 1028-bit DH groups to retain compatibility with older Java-based clients.
+In that announcement we've mentioned that GitLab.com is using 1024-bit DH groups to retain compatibility with older Java-based clients.

-We've updated recommended SSL ciphers for all GitLab installations and implemented new ciphers on GitLab.com.
+We've updated the default/recommended SSL ciphers for all GitLab installations and implemented new ciphers on GitLab.com.

 <!--more-->